daattali/rsalad/inst/doc/spinMyR.md

 the R script (`spin` will assume the working directory of the code is where the code lives, rather than what the project working directory is).
-Another problem with the flat directory structure is that you may want to controlr where the esulting markdown/HTML reports get generated. `spin` will create all the outputs in the working directory of the user (as far as I know, you cannot control that behaviour).
+Another problem with the flat directory structure is that you may want to control where the resulting markdown/HTML reports get generated. `spin` will create all the outputs in the working directory of the user (as far as I know, you cannot control that behaviour).